 Weeks after the fire turned into months, and I moved on, literally.
 I moved back to New York and bought a house.

 (Small aside: God sometimes kicks you right in the ass.
 The night of the fire, I had asked for help making the decision in whether to move from my beloved Colorado to my beloved Upstate New York.
 Instead of listening to my gut, and doing research, I plopped on the couch with a bottle of wine, turned on The Tutors, and fell asleep.
 Half an hour later, someone pounded on my door to tell me the whole building was on fire.
 Yo, God don't play.)

-A couple months after the fire, I finally had the stuff that survived shipped from the cleaner, and slowly started unpacking in between business trips.
+A couple months after the fire, I finally had the stuff that survived shipped from the cleaners, and slowly started unpacking in between business trips.
 Sometime that summer, I was looking in a few books that had char marks, thinking how crazy the year had been.
 I flipped open a coffee table book about Colorado, and, as you probably guessed....there were your letters!
-The symbolism is so dripping from this story that it's actually making a mess.

 Humpty is my stage name.

 You told me in your first letter that I was considered a writer, and the next step was to become a published writer.
 I remember reading that and saying, "Yeah, no problem.
 Sike."
 (It was the 90's...sike was a thing.)